 The valid bit (abbreviated as v above), when set to one, indicates that the channel field contains meaningful information.
-IP-capable nodes SHALL NOT transmit stream packets that specify this channelneither ARP requests/responses nor broadcast IP datagrams nor MCAP advertisements/solicitations while the valid bit is zero.
+IP-capable nodes SHALL NOT transmit stream packets that specify this channel while the valid bit is zero.
 This includes (but is NOT limited to) ARP, broadcast IP, default multicast and MCAP.